 Treating yellow fever

-There is no specific treatment for yellow fever, but the symptoms can be treated while your body fights off the virus.
+There is no specific treatment for yellow fever, but you will be monitored and the symptoms can be treated.

 Yellow fever vaccination